kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 62: August 10, 2020

+**Today's Progress**: I worked section 14.
+I did some TDD exercises.
+TDD is a very good way to start writing clean code but at the same time it's very counter intuitive to thing of code like that for me personally.

+**Thoughts**: Feeling very good about coding and I had an expected surprise.
+Tomorrow I will have more to say if I decide to share this piece news here!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/cf022a91248012ed15e21ad5ad05a35681919a4b#diff-88e665b061e925cb420caa909fbcc309)

+---

 ### Day 61: August 9, 2020

 **Today's Progress**: I worked section 14.
 I wrote an auth test and worked on the section on TDD.